thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 # Credential Types

 TLS/DTLS allow different credential types to be used.
-These include X.509 certificates and raw public keys, pre-shared secrets (PSKs), and passwords.
+These include X.509 certificates and raw public keys, pre-shared keys (PSKs), and passwords.
 The extensions used in TLS/DTLS differ dependencing on the credential types supported.

-PSK-based authentication is integrated into the main TLS/DTLS 1.3 specification and has been harmonized with session resumption.
-As such, support for PSKs is typically also found in implementations that primarily use X.509 certificates.
-Resumption PSKs are used for this purpose.
+TLS/DTLS 1.3 supports PSK-based authentication,
+wherein PSKs can be established via session tickets from prior connections or via some external, out-of-band mechanism.
+To distinguish the two modes, the former is called resumption PSK and the latter external PSK.
+For performance reasons the support for resumption PSKs is often found in implementations that use X.509 certificates for authentication.

-A plain PSK-based TLS/DTLS client or server, which only uses external PSKs as its long-term credential, MUST implement the following extensions:
+A "plain" PSK-based TLS/DTLS client or server, which only implements support for external PSKs as its long-term credential, MUST implement the following extensions:

 * Supported Versions,
 * Cookie,